s-lasch/personal-site/content/post/binomial-logistic-regression.md

 </p>

 ### **The Process**
-To do binomial logistic regression, we will need to do a variety of
+To implement binomial logistic regression, we will need to:
-things:

-1. Create a training dataset.
+1. Create a random training dataset.

-2. Use PyTorch to create our model.

-3. Fit our data to the model.
+2. Build a PyTorch model with the correct number of inputs and outputs.
+3. Train the model using our training dataset.

 The first step of our logistic regression problem is to create the training datset.
 First, we should set a seed to ensure the